 Depending upon where you live, the intensity and hence the quality of light varies by a great deal.
 In India, which lies in the tropics, during peak summer, the sun is almost right on top of our heads during mid-days, precisely between 10 AM and 4 PM.
 No matter how much we try, most of the time we end up getting clipped highlights.
 On the other hand, during winter, the sun is at an angle even around 12 PM, giving better contrast.
 Luckily the birding season here happens to be in winter (November-February) where flocks migrate from much cooler places to combat winter – we have nothing much to complain on the birding front.
 Whereas, with tigers, they are mostly found around water holes taking possession of them and chilling out in peak summer, where chances of sighting one is at the maximum.
 The picture below was shot in April around early evening.
 There wasn’t much editing that went on with the picture, yet I felt it to be a bit too harshly lit:

 As we travel further north or south away from the equator, the light gets comparably softer.
 A while back, I used to ponder a lot on why I wouldn’t get the contrast that landscape photographers in Europe get.
 In my initial days, I would put the blame on the limited dynamic range of the crop bodies I use.
 It was when I ventured into long exposure photography did I understand that ambient light is what plays a major role than the limitations of camera gear.
 The latitude and the time of the year could be unavoidable parameters when it comes to planning your wildlife trips.
 Wildlife photography is highly appreciated all around, but the perils are kept a secret.
 The world gets to see only the best of the lot.
 The number of failed attempts and returns made empty handed mostly stay with the photographer.
 Wildlife photography demands months of planning, sometimes years.
-There is an excellent article on PL about why it is better to visit the same place multiple times.
 Rarely do we get lucky to get it in our first try, but more often its the persistence that yield the results we seek.

 Favorable Lighting Conditions